Habeas Corpus Challenges Expose Shocking Flaws in Immigration Detentions

 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

-- Entry Without Inspection: Special considerations and potential waivers may apply if you entered the U.S. unlawfully.
+• Entry Without Inspection: Special provisions and waivers may be necessary if you entered the U.S. without inspection, including proving extreme hardship to qualifying relatives or eligibility under humanitarian programs.

 Maintaining Lawful Status